C-Mierez/RawWebsites/README.md

 # Raw HTML / CSS Websites Playground

+> Hosted on Github Pages: https://c-mierez.github.io/RawWebsites/ 👀

+## Sidebar Website
-1. First off, trying to make my own Sidebar with animations using only HTML and CSS.
-Using _Youtube Studio_ layout as reference.
+First one of the bunch, trying to make my own Sidebar with animations using only HTML and CSS.

+Using _Youtube Studio_ layout and animations as reference.